osg-htc/docs/docs/data/stashcache/overview.md

 > appropriate Pelican service on your service node through **SSH access**, without
 > requiring Kubernetes or root access.
 Contact us (support@osg-htc.org) if you would
 > like to explore using this option.

-> **If your data store has an S3 endpoint**, we can operate the origin without
-> any local hardware requirements.

 ### Option 2: You (the campus/site) operate